Snowdonia: Flora

 Northern Snowdonia is the only place in Britain where the Snowdon lily (Gagea serotina), an arctic–alpine plant, is found and the only place in the world where the Snowdonia hawkweed Hieracium snowdoniense grows.

 One of the major problems facing the park in recent years has been the growth of Rhododendron ponticum.
 This fast-growing invasive species has a tendency to take over and stifle native species.
 It can form massive towering growths and has a companion fungus that grows on its roots producing toxins that are poisonous to any local flora and fauna for a seven-year period after the Rhododendron infestations have been eradicated.
 As a result, there are a number of desolate landscapes.

 Fauna

 Mammals in the park include otters, polecats, feral goats, and pine martens.
 Birds include raven, red-billed chough, peregrine, osprey, merlin and the red kite.
 The rainbow-coloured Snowdon beetle (Chrysolina cerealis) is only found in northern Snowdonia.

+The feral goats found in Snowdonia are adapted to the rough and steep terrain.
+Thought to be descended from domesticated herds of goats, which were brought to the area by Neolithic farmers approximately 5,000 years ago.
+The goats are said to have become feral after being left and abandoned by farmers and now live in small herds.
+One herd that reside above Llanberis consists of more than 50 goats as of 2003, despite a cull in 2006 to control their population.